HandsOnRobotics/pupper-v3-documentation/docs/guide/software_installation.rst

         #.
 After a few seconds the controller should display solid blue lights and a white light above the PS logo.
         #.
 Click "Ok" on the "Connection successful" menu.

-    - Option 3: Pair PS5 controller via SSH
+    - Option 3: Pair PS5 controller via SSH (only available on newer images)
         #.
 SSH into the Raspberry Pi 5
         #.
 Run the script::